Accepting offline payments

 To provide your customers with the ability to pay offline for your event, follow these steps:

-As part of this event creation step, you also have the option to Enable pending payments automatic email reminders, which would automatically be sent on the date of your choosing to any attendees who still owe you money as part of their event registration.
+STEP 3: As part of this event creation step, you also have the option to turn on the toggle to "Enable pending payments automatic email reminders", which would automatically be sent on the date of your choosing to any event registrants who still owe you money as part of their event registration.

-When you are finished with this event step be sure to Save & Exit or proceed to the next event step.
+STEP 4: Be sure to Save & Exit or proceed to the next event step.

-Note: Offline payments will also take into account any other features that you enable as part of Step 2 — Pricing & Payment, including early-bird pricing, deposit payments, coupons, add-ons, multiple price categories, and volume discounts.
+NOTE — Offline payments will also take into account any other features that you enable as part of Step 2 — Pricing & Payment, including early-bird pricing, deposit payments, coupons, add-ons, multiple price categories, and volume discounts.
 You can also enable both online and offline payments for the same event.

 How to add manual offline payments

 For accurate reporting and proper business practices, be sure to add any offline payments you receive as manual payments on the attendee's registration panel within Corsizio.
 You are not charged anything for this, and it will ensure that your financial totals for the event are fully and properly recorded.
-Recording manual payments also provide you with the option to have the system send a receipt email to the attendee, which ensures that they also have a proper record of their registration and any payments made on it.

-Locate the attendee registration that you need to add a payment.
+STEP 1: From your Corsizio dashboard, locate the attendee registration that you need to add a payment.
 You can do this in one of several ways: use the search bar to find the attendee by name (easiest), search for the attendee from within your attendees' list, or search for the attendee from within the event that they are registered to.

-Open the attendee's registration panel and select the Payment tab, where you will find the option to Add a new payment.
+STEP 2: Open the attendee's registration panel and select the Payment tab, where you will find the option to Add a new payment.

-Fill in the information for the New manual payment.
-This may include the amount you received, which may be different from the total event cost, and an optional payment description.
-Since it is an offline payment, select the method of payment you received.
-Choices include offline credit card, gift certificate, credit voucher, debit, transfer, check, cash, or other.
-You also have the option to check the box "Send payment receipt" so that your customer is notified of the transaction and has a receipt for their records.
+• You also have the option to check the box "Send payment receipt" so that your customer is notified of the transaction and has a receipt for their records.
 If you choose to send them a receipt, you are also given the option of sending yourself a copy of the receipt too.

-Select "Save payment" to complete the transaction.
+STEP 4: Select "Save payment" to complete the transaction.

-Note: Every time a full or partial manual payment is added or refunded, you have the option to have the system send out a confirmation receipt email to your customer.
+NOTE — Every time a full or partial manual payment is added or refunded, you have the option to have the system send out a confirmation receipt email to your customer.
 The receipt will detail everything related to any payments made for that attendee's registration to the event, as they have been applied to date.

 How offline payments show on registration forms